pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 - [About the presentation layer (L6)](#heading--the-presentation-layer)
 - [About the application layer (L7)](#heading--the-application-layer)

-When we begin to look at networks as a continuous wire, we need to understand what travels on that wire from one host to the other.
-But that depends on our perspective, that is, our level of magnification.
-If we look at the highest "zoom" level, all we'll see are electrons travelling down the wire.
-That's not very useful for debugging purposes.
-We can use that information to determine whether anything's being sent, but if the message isn't going out on the wire, we can't guess why not.
+Networks are really just continuous wires.
+We need to understand what travels on those wires, which depends on our perspective -- our level of magnification.
+At the highest "zoom" level, all we'll see are electrons travelling down the wire; that's a level of abstraction that isn't comprehensible for debugging purposes.
+About all we can tell is whether or not the circuit's dead.

 The [Open Systems Interconnection model](https://en.wikipedia.org/wiki/OSI_model) was created to standardise on a few different levels.
 The OSI model looks something like this:

 <a href="https://discourse.maas.io/uploads/default/original/2X/7/765cd90cffcecfcc83593cde0483e64977a48223.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/7/765cd90cffcecfcc83593cde0483e64977a48223.jpeg"></a>

-In the OSI model, we start just above the raw physics, with what we'd call the physical layer, also known as Layer 1.
+The OSI model starts just above the raw physics, with the physical layer, also known as Layer 1.

 The choice of "1" makes sense, because this is the lowest level we consider.
 Layers are normally added on top of each other.
 For example, if you put six coats of varnish on a piece of furniture, you're going to have six layers.
-The first layer you put on wouldn't sensibly be called "layer 6"; neither does the network layering model work that way.
+The first layer you put on wouldn't sensibly be called "layer 6"; neither network layering work that way.

 Here's a quick rundown of what each layer does.
 Most likely, we won't get into details about all the layers, because the higher you go, the more widely they vary with the user application.
-Higher layers don't really help us understand MAAS networking better.
+Higher layers don't really help us better understand MAAS networking, any more than watching electrons travel through a wire help us debug a missing packet.

 <a href="#heading--about-the-physical-layer"><h3 id="heading--about-the-physical-layer">About the physical layer (L1)</h3></a>

-The phrase "physical layer" may conjure up notions of physics, but don't worry -- at the physical layer, we don't look at electrons flowing.
-We do look at signals.
-This subsection will help you learn the basics of the physical layer, and also:
+The phrase "physical layer" may conjure up notions of physics, but don't worry: we look at signals, not electrons.
+Here you can learn about the basics of the physical layer, and also:

 - [About variable latency](#heading--about-variable-latency)
 - [Why the physical layer is not very interesting](#heading--physical-layer-uninteresting)

 At the physical layer, we're looking for binary (on/off) signals, set to the cadence of a clock.
-Every computer brings its own clock to the party, so we need a way to "synchronise our watches".
-That method is [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) , the network time protocol.
+Every computer brings its own clock to the party, so we definitely need a way to "synchronise our watches".
+[NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol), the network time protocol, does the trick.

 <a href="#heading--about-variable-latency"><h4 id="heading--about-variable-latency">About variable latency</h4></a>

-The most important thing to know about the physical layer is this: It introduces variable latency into the timing of network traffic.
+Variable latency is the important thing to know about the physical layer, because it affects the timing of network traffic.

 In order to understand variable latency, we need to understand network latency.
-Essentially, there's a delay from the time you send a packet until it reaches its destination.
-It's like the travel time for a packet (or a bit, matters not) from point to point.
-It usually consists of four things:
+Packets aren't sent without some delay, becuase of:

-1. The processing delay - how long does it take the router to process the packet header?
+1. The processing delay - how long it takes the router to process the packet header.
-2. A queuing delay - how long does the packet sit idle in routing queues?
+2. A queuing delay - how long the packet sits idle in routing queues.
-3. Transmission delay - how long does it take layer 1 to push the packet's bits onto the link?
+3. Transmission delay - how long it takes layer 1 to push the packet's bits onto the link.
-4. Propagation delay - how long does it take the bits to travel through the wire to the other end?
+4. Propagation delay - how long it takes the bits to travel through the wire to the other end.

 The size of the queue directly influences how fast data can get onto the link.
 The processing and transmission delays are real, though relatively constant.
-The propagation delay depends on network architecture, network congestion, and the number of hops (how many routers between source and destination).
+The propagation delay doesn't just depend on the speed of light, because there may be lots of other "relay" computers in the link.
+Propagation depends on network architecture, network congestion, and the number of hops (how many routers between source and destination), among other things.
 [As we'll see later on](#heading--clos-architecture), within your enterprise, the Clos architecture usually causes significantly less propagation delay.

-A variable-latency network is "variable" because of the density of network traffic and the complexity of the route between hosts.
-We can't predict congestion or routing, although we can influence local routing with the by the choice of network architecture.
-We can't predict transmission delays, although we can statistically put some bounds on them.
-Thus almost all digital networks are considered "variable-latency".
+Variable-latency networks are "variable" because of the density of network traffic and the complexity of the route between hosts.
+We can't predict congestion or routing, although we can influence local routing by choosing the right network architecture.
+We can't predict transmission delays, though we can statistically bound them.
+Almost all digital networks are considered "variable-latency".

 <a href="#heading--physical-layer-uninteresting"><h4 id="heading--physical-layer-uninteresting">The physical layer is not very interesting</h4></a>

-Other than verifying that traffic is flowing on the wire, the physical layer doesn't usually tell us much about what happened to that DHCP request that never made it to the router.
+Other than verifying that signals are flowing, the physical layer doesn't usually tell us much about what happened to that DHCP request that never made it to the router.
 Consequently, we really won't talk that much about the physical layer.
 Just know that it's the thing that's passing bits back and forth between hosts, and very occasionally, we need to scan it to debug network issues.

 <a href="#heading--about-the-datalink-layer"><h3 id="heading--about-the-datalink-layer">About the datalink layer (L2)</h3></a>

-The only purpose of the link layer -- at least from a TCP/IP perspective -- is to send and receive IP datagrams.
-L2 generally doesn't try to maintain a connection with the host on the other end (it's "connectionless"), and it doesn't guarantee delivery or integrity of packets.
-All it does is ship them between source and destination.
+The datalink layer (the "link" layer, layer 2 or "L2") has one purpose: send and receive IP datagrams.
+L2 doesn't maintain a connection with the target host; it's intentionally "connectionless", and it doesn't guarantee delivery or integrity of packets.
+It just ships them between source and destination.
 This subsection will help you learn:

 - [About MAC frames](#heading--about-frames)
 - [About Ethernet](#heading--about-ethernet)